zeh-almeida/mublog/src/pages/en-us/posts/turing_machines.md

 Starting at zero, increment the value by one until it reaches 255, then exit.
 ```

 Ah, now we are getting somewhere but it is still not something a `6502` can process.

-Thankfully, we already know which `instructions` we need to use to write this `algorithm`:
+Thankfully, we already know which `instructions` we need to use to write this `algorithm`, so let's "translate" it to machine language:

 <div class="code-block">
 ```